quangIO/Elevator-VertX/README.md

 * `pickUpTime` time to pickup
 * `vertx` hold the vertx instance for event bus and some other utilities

-Each elevator accepts following command from `MainVerticle`: `moveUp`, `moveDown`, and `pickUp`.
-There is a Timer that simulate the process.
-The `isMoving` variable is atomic, helping to check the current state of a elevator.
+Each elevator accepts the following commands from `MainVerticle`: `moveUp`, `moveDown`, and `pickUp`.
+There is a timer that simulates the process.
+The `isMoving` variable is atomic, helping to check the current state of an elevator.
 It will be `true` if the elevator is picking up something or moving between 2 floors.

-When a elevator reached a floor, it notifies its current state to the controller.
+When an elevator reached a floor, it notifies its current state to the controller.

 **Tl;dr:** Elevators basically do not anything.
-It just follow the order dispatched from `MainVerticle` and updates its state.
+It just follows the order dispatched from `MainVerticle` and updates its state.

 ##### MainVerticle

 This holds all the logic of the system, including `outsideRequests` (all requests from outside of the elevator), `insideRequests` (similarly), `elevatorStatuses` (current states of elevators), `elevators` (references to each elevator), and `requestQueue` (for fairness purpose - **TODO:** not optimized yet).

 All those data should be thread-safe.
-For the simplicity, I use built-in concurrent data structures with naive filter.
+For the simplicity, I use built-in concurrent data structures with naive filters.
 However, in real production, an in-memory should be used (it is simpler to code actually).

 ###### It is **event-based**

-* When it received an outside request: if it is moving up, it will try to reach the highest floor, and the same for moving down.
+* When it received an outside request: if it is moving up, it will try to reach the highest floor, and the same goes for moving down.
 The cost to select the elevator is calculated as `abs(toFloor - request.atFloor)` where `toFloor` is where the elevator is heading and `request.atFloor` is where the request comes from.
 In case, we cannot find an elevator to process a request, we add it to `requestQueue`
 * When it received an inside request: similar to outside request but with specific elevator ID, so it is a lot simpler.
 * When elevators' states changed
     * If should pick up: `pickup`